6erun/vcpu_benchmarks/README.md

 changes.
 Variation here suggests CPU-side interference — bottlenecked kernel launches, PCIe contention, or power/thermal throttling triggered by the CPU benchmark tests run earlier.

+This test runs **before** the bandwidth test so the GPU is already at operating temperature when PCIe transfers are measured.

 ---

+### 6. GPU ↔ CPU memory bandwidth — `bandwidthTest` (NVIDIA) / `rocm-bandwidth-test` (AMD)

+Tests pinned memory transfers in both directions (host→device, device→host) and device-to-device bandwidth (GPU internal).
+Runs **5 times**; the report takes the best result across all runs to guard against PCIe variance and GPU boost ramp-up on the first transfer.

+**Why it matters for vCPU configs:** Host↔device bandwidth is limited by PCIe (typically 25–60 GB/s on PCIe 4.0/5.0 ×16).
+Inside a VM the GPU is passed through via VFIO.
+If the vCPUs are pinned to a NUMA node that is not the one closest to the GPU's PCIe root complex, the CPU-side staging buffers used for DMA will be remote, degrading transfer bandwidth.
+Device-to-device bandwidth is internal to the GPU and should be unaffected by vCPU configuration — a stable value here confirms GPU passthrough is working correctly and acts as a control.

+---

-### 7. Multi-GPU collective bandwidth — `all_reduce_perf` (NCCL)
+### 7. Multi-GPU collective bandwidth — `all_reduce_perf` (NCCL / RCCL)

 Runs an AllReduce collective (float32 sum) across all GPUs in the guest, sweeping message sizes from 8 B to 256 MB.
 Reports algorithmic and bus bandwidth at each size.
 Only runs when more than one GPU is present.
+Uses NCCL on NVIDIA and RCCL on AMD — both produce identical output format.

 **Why it matters:** AllReduce is the dominant communication primitive in distributed deep learning (gradient synchronization).
-The bandwidth at large message sizes (≥8 MB) reflects effective inter-GPU bandwidth, limited by NVLink (if present) or PCIe topology. vCPU placement matters because the CPU orchestrates NCCL operations — if the vCPUs are on a different NUMA node than the GPUs' PCIe attachment, coordination overhead increases latency at small message sizes, raising the point at which bandwidth saturates.
+The bandwidth at large message sizes (≥8 MB) reflects effective inter-GPU bandwidth, limited by NVLink (if present) or PCIe topology. vCPU placement matters because the CPU orchestrates NCCL/RCCL operations — if the vCPUs are on a different NUMA node than the GPUs' PCIe attachment, coordination overhead increases latency at small message sizes, raising the point at which bandwidth saturates.
 The average bus bandwidth across all sizes is a useful single-number summary of collective performance.